joomtheme/jt-ai-seo-assistant/README.md

 ## How It Works

-When an article is saved in Joomla, the plugin checks the article content and metadata fields.
+When an article is saved in Joomla, the plugin checks the article content, metadata fields, publishing state, and configured category rule.

 If enabled and properly configured, the plugin can:

-- generate a missing meta description
+- Generate a missing meta description
-- optionally generate meta keywords
+- Optionally generate meta keywords
-- generate metadata in the selected language
+- Generate metadata in the selected language
-- preserve existing metadata when overwrite is disabled
+- Preserve existing metadata when overwrite is disabled
-- skip unpublished articles when configured to do so
+- Skip unpublished articles when configured to do so
+- Skip excluded categories
+- Run only on selected categories when configured

 This helps improve article metadata during the normal Joomla editorial workflow without adding unnecessary complexity.